How much is the flight levy?

 - Inform staff of Travel Policy

-- Provide a separate cost centre by 31 August 2022 for recharging of flight levy by Estates Finance, via the Oxford University Flight Levy form, and (if no cost centre is provided the departments’ default cost centre will be used).
+- Provide a separate cost centre for recharging the flight levy by Estates Finance via the Oxford University Flight Levy form (if no cost centre is provided, the departments’ default cost centre will be used).

-- Agree on approval process to approve premium economy and business class flights by Head of Department/their delegate.
+- Agree an approval process to approve premium economy and business class flights by the Head of Department/their delegate.